Microposaurus: Dentition

 Out of any stereospondyl, the dentition of M. casei was described as the most specialized.
 The marginal tooth row were recurved medially which is a characteristic of mastodonsauroids and not trematosauroids.
-However, the tightly packed marginal teeth all had plaurodont implantations with antero-posterior compression at the bases.
+However, the tightly packed marginal teeth all had pleurodont implantations with antero-posterior compression at the bases.
 The palatal tooth row were reduced with little teeth on the vomers (medial to the choana) and on the posterior ends of the ectopterygoids.
 There were no teeth on the palatines.
 Referring back to the anterior tusks, they were giant in size with the left vomer being about 50mm in height, and the smallest on the left ectopterygoids at 30mm in height.
 The acrodont tooth style was seen in the palatal teeth and the tusks.

 Occiput

 Exoccipital condyles were present with a large, rounded outlining.
-The paroccipital processes were attached to each condyle but barely persevered in the specimen.
+The paroccipital processes were attached to each condyle but were barely preserved in the specimen.
 A single, large paraquadrate foramen was seen near the posterolateral margin of the skull.